9 best practices for hybrid work

 The challenge now is designing a workforce model that is beneficial for both employees and employers.

-“The answer to the future of work is not black and white,” said Eightfold AI CEO and Co-founder Ashutosh Garg.
+“The answer to the future of work is not black and white,” said Eightfold AI Co-CEO and Co-founder Ashutosh Garg.
 “There are clear advantages and disadvantages to both on-site and remote.
 I empathize with business leaders who crave a more connected workforce.
 But I also understand the perspective of employees reluctant to give up their flexibility.”

 RELATED CONTENT: Workers and employers looking for greater flexibility should explore the latest in growing contingent workforces